-Saturday Fashion Special !
+Saturday Fashion Special!
+They Defy Comparison with Much More Costly Frocks!
 Perfect copies of style hits!
 Radio crepes . . . cellophane crepes... taffetas.
 14 to 52.

+Fashion Special!
+Newer, Lovelier Than Any in Town . . . at This Price!
 Thrilling new fashions in lame crepe, lace, faille, transparent velvet!
 14 to 52.

-By MARIAN SNYDER PAGE SIX Big Green Sportlites By Bill Keesler With three more games to be played, we find the Big Green thundering down the home stretch out in front for the first time in history.
-The present team has a chance to do what no other Green team has done, gain at least a tie for the Buckeye championship ...
-That is providing they beat the Miami Redskins on November 14.
+Big Green Sportlites By Bill Keesler With three more games to be played, we find the Big Green thundering down the home stretch out in front for the first time in history.
+The present team has a chance to do what no other Green team has done, gain at least a tie for the Buckeye championship ....That is providing they beat the Miami Redskins on November 14.
 Coach Henderson has nursed the gridders along for the past few weeks, and under his careful scrutiny and never tiring endeavor the Big Green has become the highest scoring machine ever assembled at Marshall.
-We were certainly glad that the game last Saturday was with the Wasps instead of a Buckeye op-ponent....
+We were certainly glad that the game last Saturday was with the Wasps instead of a Buckeye opponent....
 The Green must have been thinking of the Bishop game.
-Before they knew that the Wasps were even on the field two down in the old Dominion used the oldest football known to score twice and lead the Green.... a for passes in the flat zone.
+Before they knew that the Wasps were even on the field two touchdowns had been scored, and not by the Herd....
+The boys from down in the old Dominion used the oldest football known to score twice and lead the Green... a spread formation....Three men out for passes in the flat zone.
 This is certain suicide football, but the Big Green couldn't get the hang of it until the second quarter....
-Mark Kegley the elusive Wasp back made the Green secondary and front line look a little foolish during the first period ...
-The Big Green soon gathered momentum though, and before long the score was 21 to 12 in their favor, from there on in the game was just a breeze for the Hendersonmen Johnny Bates made the fans sit up and take notice with his 80 and 47 yard jaunts....
-Let's see more of this green flash....
-Herb Royer was the stuff-still passing the pigskin like he didn't have any to waste..
+Mark Kegley the elusive Wasp back made the Green secondary and front line look a little foolish during the first period ....
+The Big Green soon gathered momentum though, and before long the score was 21 to 12 in their favor, from there on in the game was just a breeze for the Hendersonmen ....
+J o h n n y Bates made the fans sit up and take notice with his 80 and 47 yard jaunts...
+Let's see more of this green flash...
+Herb Royer was the stuff-still passing the pigskin like he didn't have any to waste.
 The Big Green will be handicapped by weather this week and from the looks of last Saturday's performance the tussle tomorrow won't be as much of a breeze as they think.
-The gridders from down in Tennessee are coming to Fairfield stadium with a big, husky team and an outstanding back in Vaughn, who is their principal ground gainer and the talk of the campus in Lebanon Gossip....
+The gridders from down in Tennessee are coming to Fairfield stadium with a big, husky team and an outstanding back in Vaughn, who is their principal ground gainer and the talk of the campus in Lebanon.